tttmmmyyyy/fixlang/Document.md

 This action can be implemented as `fun(arr.@(idx)).bind(|elm| pure $ arr.set(idx, elm))`.
 As we have identity `map(f) == bind(|x| pure $ f(x))` for `map` of a functor underlying a monad, it can be written as `fun(arr.@(idx)).map(|elm| arr.set(idx, elm))` and therefore this function can be defined using only a method of a functor.

-What is special about this function is that if you call `arr.act(idx, fun)` when the reference counters of both of `arr` and `arr.@(idx)` are one, it is assured that `fun` receives the element with reference counter one.
+What is special about this function is that if you call `arr.act(idx, fun)` when both of `arr` and `arr.@(idx)` are unique, it is assured that `fun` receives the element which is unique.

-If you call `act` on an array which is shared by multiple references, this function clones the given array when inserting the result of your action into the array.
+If you call `act` on an array which is shared, this function clones the given array when inserting the result of your action into the array.
 This means that you don't need to pay cloning cost when your action failed, as expected.

 #### `act! : [f : Functor] I64 -> (a -> f a) -> Array a -> f (Array a)`
-This function is almost the same as `Array::act`, but it panics if the given array is shared by multiple references.
+This function is almost the same as `Array::act`, but it panics if the given array is shared.

 #### `append : Array a -> Array a -> Array a`
 Append an array to an array.